1. Home

 • Pine Tree (Bangor-Boston via Augusta)

-Consequently, with declining passenger numbers, maintaining grandiose rail structures became economically unsustainable.
+Consequently, with declining demand for rail service nationwide, maintaining grandiose rail structures became economically unsustainable.
 Portland Union Station fell victim to this shift.

-In September 1960, the Maine Central ceased passenger services to the station, leading to its closure on October 30 when the Boston and Maine relocated its remaining trains.
+In September 1960, the Maine Central ceased passenger service to the station, leading to its closure on October 30 when the Boston & Maine relocated its remaining trains.

 Legacy